anishsarum/nexus/README.md

 - Frontend runs with Vite dev server (hot reload, API proxy enabled via `vite.config.ts`)
 - Backend (Node/Express/TypeScript) and Python services run with local code mounted for instant updates
 - API requests from frontend are proxied to backend using Vite proxy config
+- All services run in Docker containers with local code mounting for instant updates

 ### Production